-The DIFC, which is short for the Dubai International Financial Center, is a high-end mixed-use community situated close to the city center.
-It is home to various tall residential buildings offering apartments for sale, and is a major corporate and financial center in the Middle East.
+The DIFC, which is short for the Dubai International Financial Center, is a high-end mixed-use community situated close to the city centre.
+It is home to various tall residential buildings offering apartments for sale and is a major corporate and financial centre in the Middle East.

 Dubai Marina is a well-known area renowned for its stunning views and artistic scenery.
 It is a fashionable and popular destination that includes beaches, a picturesque water canal, numerous restaurants, cafes, and shopping malls.